 Many Starwood hotels are franchisees.
 Steve Truono is vice president of Global Risk Management & Insurance for Starwood Hotels & Resorts.

 According to Claims Management, Starwood’s goal is not to be risk free as operating a hotel always carries some degree of risk.
-For example, many guests slip and fall at a hotel through no fault of the hotel.

 A company may rent out hotel rooms and have a meeting at a Starwood hotel.
 The company may want to do team building exercises through a third-party company that carries a high degree of risk.

 Starwood may require that the third- party company have great insurance, and a contract that is written favorably for Starwood.
-Starwood may check the third-party company’s track record, training procedures, and experience to make sure that it is good.
+They may check the third-party company’s track record, training procedures, and experience to make sure that it is good.